24-timmarsseglingarna/app/README.md

 ## Building

-1. For now, a file "PoD.kml" must be present in the current directory.
+1. For now, a file "PoD.xml" must be present in the current directory.
 The PoD should cover the entire area.
 In the near future, the PoD will be downloaded from the server instead.
 2. `make` - downloads all dependencies and builds the app.